 Prior to Separation, our employees participated in various GE retirement and retiree health and life insurance benefit plans.
 Certain of these retirement benefits vested as a result of Separation.
 Under the terms of the Employee Matters Agreement between us and GE, GE will continue to pay for these benefits and we are obligated to reimburse them.
 The principal retirement benefits subject to this arrangement are fixed, life-time annuity payments.
-The estimated liability for our reimbursement obligations to GE for retiree benefits was \$163 million and \$228 million at December 31, 2022 and 2021, respectively, and is included in other liabilities in our Consolidated Statement of Financial Position.
+The estimated liability for our reimbursement obligations to GE for retiree benefits was \$171 million and \$163 million at December 31, 2023 and 2022, respectively, and is included in Accrued expenses and other liabilities in our Consolidated Statements of Financial Position.

-NOTE 12.
+NOTE 13.
 EARNINGS PER SHARE

 Basic earnings per share is computed by dividing earnings available to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per common share reflects the assumed conversion of all dilutive securities.
+Diluted earnings per common share reflects the assumed conversion of all dilutive securities, which are calculated using the treasury stock method